wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-hpcpack-cluster-node-autogrowshrink.md

 <properties
- pageTitle="Autoscale compute resources in HPC cluster | Windows Azure" description="Learn about ways to automatically grow and shrink compute resources in an HPC Pack cluster in Azure" services="virtual-machines" documentationCenter=""
+ pageTitle="Autoscale compute resources in HPC cluster | Azure" description="Learn about ways to automatically grow and shrink compute resources in an HPC Pack cluster in Azure" services="virtual-machines" documentationCenter=""